darius/cant/README.md

 [Monte](https://monte.readthedocs.io/en/latest/).
 Those are
 incomparably more useful.

-So why make this?
+Why make this, then?
 I've long wanted a computing system that's completely explained, simple enough to grasp in full detail without getting bored or overwhelmed, and powerful enough that I'd actually use it.
 Wirth's Oberon is one inspiring example of such a system.
 I'm